 The School Breakfast Program (SBP) is one of the most important and unique programs run by Foodbank WA.
 The program commenced in 2001, with 17 schools registering in response to a growing awareness that students were going to school most days without eating breakfast.
-Over 430 schools across the state are now involved in the Program, stretching from Kalumburu and Kununurra in the north to Esperance and Albany in the south, to remote schools along the South Australia/Northern Territory borders.
-The Program directly reaches over 17,000 children, serving over 55,700 breakfasts and 22,800 ’emergency’ meals per week.
+Over 470 schools across the state are now involved in the Program, stretching from Kalumburu and Kununurra in the north to Esperance and Albany in the south, to remote schools along the South Australia/Northern Territory borders.
+The Program directly reaches over 18,500 children, serving over 2 million breakfasts and 876,000 ’emergency’ meals per year.

 The School Breakfast Program would not be possible without the generous support of Foodbank WA’s government, corporate and philanthropic sponsors.
 These organisations provide funding so that Foodbank is able to purchase the breakfast food items and pay for the freight to deliver the breakfast product to outlying regional schools.

 Click here to for more information or to register to become a School Breakfast Program school.